 5 Marketing Failures

-Here are some of the internal and external marketing techniques used at my practice that did not generate the results we were anticipating:
+According to a Ballarat dentist, here are some of the internal and external marketing techniques used at my practice that did not generate the results we were anticipating:

 1. Paying for an inside ad in a neighborhood magazine targeted to local homeowners

 Advertising with a neighborhood magazine seemed like it could be a way to attract more patients for my dental practice, but it proved to be costly and produce little to no return on investment.
 The ad itself cost about $2,000 to run, and it was a half page on the inside of the magazine.

 As far as we could tell, it generated zero new patients.
 My thought as to why, is that having the advertisement inside the magazine limited who would see it and those who would act upon it.

 AdWords is a great advertising service Google offers for businesses wanting to display ads on Google and its network.
 However, as a small dental practice with a restricted budget, the service can be a very expensive way to acquire new customers.